tfpauly/privacy-proxy/draft-private-access-tokens.md

 - "redemption_nonce" is a fresh 32-byte nonce generated for each redemption request.

-When used in an authentication challenge, the "PrivateAccessToken" scheme uses the following attributes:
+When used in an authentication challenge, the "AnonymousCredential" scheme uses the following attributes:

+- "type", which contains the type of anonymous credential being used.
+For Private Acces Tokens, this is the string "PrivateAccessToken".

+The "PrivateAccessToken" type additionally has the following attributes:

 - "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge
 value.
 This MUST be unique for every 401 HTTP response to prevent replay attacks.